Installation¶

 Important

-For MacOSX with Apple M1 Chip, please use NodeJS version 16 and above, then try with npm install --force
+For MacOSX with Apple M1 Chip, please use NodeJS version 16 and above, then try with npm install --force.

-Start the browser¶
+Start the browser

-Enter the
+1. Enter the frontend directory

-(just for the first time) This step will install dependent packages.
+This step will install dependent packages.

 Warning